apache/artemis-website/src/components/artemis/download/index.md

 ---
 layout: default_md
-title: Download ActiveMQ Artemis
+title: Download Artemis
 title-class: page-title-artemis
 type: artemis
 ---

-This is the current ActiveMQ Artemis release.
+This is the current Artemis release.
 For prior releases, please see the <a href="past_releases">past releases</a> page.

 It is important to [verify the integrity](#verify-the-integrity-of-downloads) of the files you download.